Wofford College Scholarships (2025–2026) | Costs, Merit Aid & Honors

 How do I get considered for Richardson or Daniel?

-Be nominated to the Wofford Scholars program (top 10% class; testing guidance on site), complete your admission app by early deadlines, and attend the Scholars interview day; Richardson finalists complete an additional interview.
+Be nominated for the Wofford Scholars program (top 10% class; see site for test guidelines), complete your admission app by early deadlines, and attend Scholars interview day; Richardson finalists also complete an additional interview.

 How many awards exist?